Diffraction: Basics

+In quantum mechanics, diffraction is also described in terms of a wave, but the wavefunction represents a probability amplitude whose modulus squared is the probability of detection.
+The light and dark regions in diffraction patterns are then areas where the quanta are more or less likely to be detected.

-There are various analytical models for photons which allow the diffracted field to be calculated, including the Kirchhoff diffraction equation (derived from the wave equation), the Fraunhofer diffraction approximation of the Kirchhoff equation (applicable to the far field), the Fresnel diffraction approximation (applicable to the near field) and the Feynman path integral formulation.
+Quantitative models which allow the diffraction to be calculated include the Kirchhoff diffraction equation (derived from the wave equation), the Fraunhofer diffraction approximation of the Kirchhoff equation (applicable to the far field), and the Fresnel diffraction approximation (applicable to the near field).
 Most configurations cannot be solved analytically, but can yield numerical solutions through finite element and boundary element methods.
 In many cases it is assumed that there is only one scattering event, what is called kinematical diffraction, with an Ewald's sphere construction used to represent that there is no change in energy during the diffraction process.
 For matter waves a similar but slightly different approach is used based upon a relativistically corrected form of the Schrödinger equation, as first detailed by Hans Bethe.
 The Fraunhofer and Fresnel limits exist for these as well, although they correspond more to approximations for the matter wave Green's function (propagator) for the Schrödinger equation.
-More common is full multiple scattering models particular in electron diffraction; in some cases similar dynamical diffraction models are also used for X-rays.
+Multiple scattering models are required in many types of electron diffraction; in some cases similar dynamical diffraction models are also used for X-rays.

-It is possible to obtain a qualitative understanding of many diffraction phenomena by considering how the relative phases of the individual secondary wave sources vary, and, in particular, the conditions in which the phase difference equals half a cycle in which case waves will cancel one another out.

 The simplest descriptions of diffraction are those in which the situation can be reduced to a two-dimensional problem.
 For water waves, this is already the case; water waves propagate only on the surface of the water.
 For light, we can often neglect one direction if the diffracting object extends in that direction over a distance far greater than the wavelength.
-In the case of light shining through small circular holes, we will have to take into account the full three-dimensional nature of the problem.
+In the case of light shining through small circular holes, we have to take into account the full three-dimensional nature of the problem.